RealityCapture BenchmarkWritten on May 3, 2019 by William George

 - When the benchmark is complete, a summary screen will be displayed with the time (in seconds) for processing each step

-- That information will also be saved to a results file in the same folder, along with some basic system specs, for future reference
+- That information will also be saved to a results file in the same folder and uploaded to our website for comparison with others

-You can compare the results from running this benchmark on your system to those we show in future RealityCapture articles.
+You can compare the results from running this benchmark on your system to those we show in our RealityCapture articles.

 5-3-2019: Initial public release

 5-23-2019: Update to benchmark, fixing a bug that could cause the script to get stuck locating photos when opening a project file

 10-29-2019: Update to benchmark, fixing how settings for log file and cache clearing are configured on first run in newer versions of RC